 It is said that the errors arise when files aren’t where they’re supposed to be, which is also the reason why the remote PC gets slow.
 Therefore, we need to run CHKDSK remotely to let the remote connection smoother.
 If you feel the above ways are too time-consuming, we recommend a more efficient and easy way to run CHKDSK-- AnyViewer.

 AnyViewer can not only make your CHKDSK running easier but also let you realize remote connection anywhere and anytime for it won’t be limited to the same network.
 What’s more, it’s easy to set up.
 And the connection speed and low latency are appraised by many users.
 It also has a client iOS version.
 Follow me to know how to operate.

 Method 1.
 Remotely control with one-click

 Step 1.
 Sign up for an AnyViewer account and then sign in to this account on the two computers.
 Once logged in, the PC will be assigned to the account automatically.

 Step 2.
 Now you can see your interface as the following picture.

 Step 4.
-On the client computer, go to "Device", click the PC that you need to control, and click "Remote control" to achieve remote connection with one click.
+On the client computer, go to "Device", click the PC that you need to control, and click "One-click control" to achieve remote connection with one click.

 Step 5.
 Once the connection is established.
-Locate on “Operation” and then click on “CMD”.
+Locate “Operation” and then click on “CMD”.
 Enter CHKDSK C: and then press the “Enter” key.